mrtins/react-context-counter-example/README.md

-# React.Js Counter With React Context
+# React Counter With React Context

+Simple React Counter example using the new React Context API.

 ## Requirements